fboender/scriptform/doc/MANUAL.md

 becomes available in a shell script as:

     echo $ip_address

+or in a Python script as:

+    import os
+    print os.environ['ip_address']

 Uploaded files are streamed to temporary files by Scriptform.
 The name of the temporary file is then passed on as the field's value.
 For example, given the